kendall-creator/7more-app/README.md

 Your app now sends emails directly from **bridgeteam@7more.net** using Gmail SMTP through the backend server.
 The email button has been fixed and will now work correctly.

-**What Was Fixed (Nov 12, 2025 - 3:26 AM)**:
+**What Was Fixed (Nov 12, 2025 - 3:36 AM - FINAL FIX)**:
 - ✅ Changed Bridge Team Follow-Up Form to use Gmail SMTP (was using wrong service)
 - ✅ Changed Initial Contact Form to use Gmail SMTP (was using wrong service)
 - ✅ Created backend .env file with Gmail credentials
-- ✅ Backend server running and configured on port 3001 (FIXED: was not running, now started)
+- ✅ Backend server running and configured on port 3001
 - ✅ Added hardcoded fallback configuration for Vibecode environment
 - ✅ Fixed network timeout - updated backend URL to correct IP (172.17.0.2)
+- ✅ Updated Gmail app password to new valid credentials
+- ✅ **TESTED AND VERIFIED** - Email sending is now working perfectly!
 - ✅ Both email buttons now send from bridgeteam@7more.net

 **Current Configuration**: